- What is RLFM?

 This project earned the author Lorraine Decker the FDIC Chairman’s award for Innovation in Financial Education and the 2012 ENCORE Purpose Prize Award for $100,000.
 Because of the outcomes, a decision was made to develop RLFM for Texas high school students.

 Today, RLFM is offered as a blended online course.
 Because the authors do not expect districts to hire certified financial planners, with professional experience in tax preparation, career and college funding/planning, the online content, with video scribes, subject matter expert videos and worksheets, offer professional information.
 The teacher, with practical knowledge of the subject matter and a strong desire to motivate students for socio-economic change, guides the students through the teamwork, project learning, and higher order thinking questions.

 Can we get a printed version of RLFM?

-Is RLFM NCAA approved for math credit?
+Is RLFM approved for math credit by NCAA?